MicrosoftDocs/azure-devops-docs/docs/artifacts/how-to/public-feeds-upstream-sources.md

     :::image type="content" source="../media/public-feed-add-upstream.png" alt-text="A screenshot showing how to add an upstream source in a public feed.":::

 1. Select your upstream source **Type**.
-In this example, I will be adding NuGet.org as an upstream source.
+In this example, we'll be adding NuGet.org as an upstream source.

     :::image type="content" source="../media/public-feed-upstream-types.png" alt-text="A screenshot showing the different types of upstream sources.":::

-1. Configure your source, and then select **Save** when you are done.
+1. Configure your source, and then select **Save** when you're done.

     :::image type="content" source="../media/public-feed-configure-upstream.png" alt-text="A screenshot showing how to configure your upstream source.":::